John Dudley, 2nd Earl of Warwick: Education and court life

 John Dudley was the third of thirteen children born to Sir John Dudley and Jane Guildford, daughter of Sir Edward Guildford.
-When John was born, his father was a young knight, son of the executed Edmund Dudley, councillor to Henry VII; in 1537 he became vice-admiral and later Lord Admiral.
+When John was born, his father was a young knight, son of the executed Edmund Dudley, councillor to Henry VII; in 1537 he became vice-admiral and later Lord High Admirall.
 In 1542 he received his mother's title of Viscount Lisle.
 The elder John Dudley was a family man and happily married, as was noted by contemporaries and is evident from letters.
 The Dudleys moved in evangelical circles from the early 1530s, and their children were educated in Renaissance humanism and science by tutors and companions such as Roger Ascham, John Dee, and Thomas Wilson.
 Of the brothers, John in particular had scholarly and artistic leanings.
 He was the dedicatee of Walter Haddon's Cantabrigienses (1552) and Thomas Wilson's Arte of Rhetoricke [sic] (1553).
 As late as 1570, John Dee dedicated his Mathematicall Praeface to Euclid's Elements [sic] to the long-deceased young man's memory, praising his use of arithmetics and "hearty love to virtuous sciences".
 Dudley had his own small library with books in French, Italian and Latin as well as a Greek grammar, and "a tragedie in english of the unjust supremacie of the bushope of Rome" [sic].

 John Dudley became his father's heir after his eldest brother Henry was killed in 1544 during the siege of Boulogne under King Henry VIII.
 At the coronation of Edward VI in 1547 he was made a Knight of the Bath.
 Some weeks into Edward's reign the new Privy Council awarded themselves a round of promotions based on Henry VIII's wishes, and the elder John Dudley was created Earl of Warwick, the younger assumed his father's old title of Viscount Lisle.
 The younger John Dudley and his brothers Ambrose and Robert frequently took part in tournaments and other court festivities.
 On 3 June 1550 he was married to Anne Seymour, eldest daughter of Edward Seymour, 1st Duke of Somerset and former Lord Protector of England.
 The marriage was a grand affair attended by the twelve-year-old King Edward at the palace of Sheen.
 According to his diary Edward had a lot of fun; he watched mock battles, masques, and there was "a fair dinner made", a great banquet.
 The match was to express the renewed amity between the young couple's fathers, who had been political rivals, but the peace would not last.
 The Earl of Warwick leading the English government since early 1550, Somerset began to plot his removal and was executed for felony in January 1552.